-A highly-trained pharmacist will review all the prescription drugs, over-the-counter (OTC) medications, dietary supplements, and herbal products you use to identify potential drug-drug interactions, possible adverse effects of medications, or gaps in care.
+An MTM specialized pharmacist will review all the prescription drugs, over the counter (OTC) medications, dietary supplements, and herbal products you use to identify potential drug-drug interactions, possible adverse effects of medications, or gaps in care.
 The pharmacist will develop a prioritized list of medication-related problems – or Targeted Medication Reviews (TMR) – and may contact your doctor by mail if any issues were identified with your medications.

 An ongoing medication review will continue until the end of the calendar year, and it will be re-evaluated annually.
 Reviews will occur: